mriffaud/Handbook-for-Business-Growth/README.md

 In the data area, there is an abundance of customer information and tools available to businesses in order to make informed business decision.
 In this handbook I followed a method to use customer data to grow a business using a combination of programming, data analysis, and machine learning.

 #### Data
+This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based online retail.
+The company mainly sells unique all-occasion gifts.
+Many customers of the company are wholesalers.

 The dataset is available on Kaggle: [E-Commerce Data](https://www.kaggle.com/carrie1/ecommerce-data)